Heart and Blood Conditions

 - Trouble exercising

-Most children with AV septal defect have symptoms early in life, within the first several weeks after birth.
+Most children with AV septal defect have symptoms within the first several weeks after birth.
 Rarely, some may develop symptoms later in childhood.

 If not repaired, AV septal defect can lead to serious health problems, like high blood pressure in the lungs and heart failure.